dlbewley/demo-autofs/readme.md

 > * Using cloud-init userData to fully configure VM operating systems
 > * Using ArogCD for GitOps management of VMs and networking
 > * Using _localnet_ and _layer2_  User Defined Network topologies
-> * Attaching OpenShift Virtual Machines and datacenter VLANs
+> * Attaching OpenShift Virtual Machines to datacenter VLANs
 > * Using Network Policies to apply VM level firewalling

 ## Deploying Example Autofs Infrastructure to VMs